minhdna/JPS/docs/status.md

 <img src="https://puu.sh/w25Za/618b9e08f2.jpg" height="260" width="380" alt="Cumulative Reward"> <br />
 As expected, the graph above shows that our agent is able to learn and navigate through the jumping <br />
 puzzle.
 After dying a lot in the beginning, where it reaches really low negative rewards, the agent <br />
-were able to learn to navigate correctly.
+was able to learn to navigate correctly.
 Converging around 45th iteration, the graph flattens out at <br />
 96 points, where the agent takes the optimal 4 steps to reach the destination.

 ### Remaining Goals and Challenges